 I have worked as a lecturer at Kalmar Maritime Academy since 2009, mostly teaching nautical subjects, maritime English and ice navigation.
 Before starting at the Academy, I worked with high speed navigation in the Swedish Navy as well as deck officer on merchant vessels.

 Since 2013 I am also a PhD student in Maritime Science, and more specifically within the area of icebreaker operations.
 A unique characteristic for such operations is the close proximity between icebreaker and assisted vessel, something that leaves very little room for error.
-A common thread through my research is the role of humans during icebreaker operations, with two major areas of interest.
-One is the way that verbal communication, often in a multi-lingual setting, affects the risk of misunderstandings and ultimately the safety of lives, vessels and environment.
-The other is the process where an initially novice person becomes skilled through education, hands-on practice and experience.
-How do one acquire a feeling for what is a suitable solution in a situation where there is little time to think?
+A common thread through my research is the role of humans during icebreaker operations, and particularly in regard to communication.
+Verbal communication, often in a multi-lingual setting, affects the risk of misunderstandings and ultimately the safety of lives, vessels and environment.